 - Penreco recommends using fragrances with flashpoints over 170°F in their gel waxes.
 Please see their safety recommendations when working with gel waxes.

-2) We are unable to ship fragrances with low flashpoints via air.
-Fragrances that have a flashpoint of 141°F or less are unable to be shipped via USPS or UPS 2nd Day Air.
-They will have to be shipped via UPS ground.
-The good news is that all CandleScience fragrances have a flashpoint over 141°F so that all fragrances can be shipped via USPS without restriction.
+- Fragrances that have a flashpoint of 141°F or less are unable to be shipped via USPS or UPS 2nd Day Air.
+They will have to be shipped via ground services.
+The good news is that all CandleScience fragrance oils have a flashpoint over 141°F so all of our fragrance oils can be shipped via USPS without restriction.